Definition of 'Strategic Alliance'

 An arrangement between two companies that have decided to share resources to undertake a specific, mutually beneficial project.
 A strategic alliance is less involved and less permanent than a joint venture, in which two companies typically pool resources to create a separate business entity.
 In a strategic alliance, each company maintains its autonomy while gaining a new opportunity.
 A strategic alliance could help a company develop a more effective process, expand into a new market or develop an advantage over a competitor, among other possibilities.

-firms involved have complementary strengths.
+Strategic alliances usually make sense when the firms involved have complementary strengths.
 A good strategic alliance partner will have products or services that complement your company’s products or services.
 One of the fastest and most effective business growth strategies is supplying your lead generation system with a number of strategic alliances.

 Definition of 'Joint Venture - JV'